JaniceBgithub/Assignment1/Written_Report_Template.md

 ## Results

-- What are two conclusions you can draw about the Outcomes based on Launch Date?
+What are two conclusions you can draw about the Outcomes based on Launch Date?

-May, June, July and August are hte most sucessful times to launch a kickstarter campaign.
+- May, June, July and August are hte most sucessful times to launch a kickstarter campaign.
-Decemember is the worst month to launch!
+- Decemember is the worst month to launch!

-- What can you conclude about the Outcomes based on Goals?
+What can you conclude about the Outcomes based on Goals?

-The lower the fundraising goal, the more successful it was.
+- The lower the fundraising goal, the more successful it was.
 Goals of <10,000 were 60 to 70% successful.
 Greater than 50,000 was particularly bad with only a 16% chance of success.
 There was also a high portion of cancelled campaigns at the >50,000 level at 25%.
 Cancelled campaigns were positively linked with higher goal amounts.

-- What are some limitations of this dataset?
+What are some limitations of this dataset?

+- This analysis did not look at currency.
+A more complete analysis would have converted currencies all into one currency.

-- What are some other possible tables and/or graphs that we could create?
+What are some other possible tables and/or graphs that we could create?

-This analyis included quite a few entries for theatre "spaces" which is inherently different than a play or musical.
+- This analyis included quite a few entries for theatre "spaces" which is inherently different than a play or musical.
 The theater "space" data could have been removed for a better analysis.

-This analysis did not look at currency.
-A more complete analysis would have converted currencies all into one currency.

-It would have also been good to look at average donation and how that was linked with success.  ie - it is more useful to find a few bigger donors, or lots of smaller donors.
+- It would have also been good to look at average donation and how that was linked with success.  ie - it is more useful to find a few bigger donors, or lots of smaller donors.